volterraedge/terraform-provider-volterra/docs/resources/volterra_dns_lb_pool.md

   namespace           = "staging"
   load_balancing_mode = ["load_balancing_mode"]

-  // One of the arguments from this list "aaaa_pool cname_pool mx_pool a_pool" must be set
+  // One of the arguments from this list "aaaa_pool cname_pool mx_pool srv_pool a_pool" must be set

   a_pool {
-    // One of the arguments from this list "disable_health_check health_check" must be set disable_health_check = true
+    // One of the arguments from this list "health_check disable_health_check" must be set disable_health_check = true
     max_answers          = "1"

     members {
+      disable     = true
       ip_endpoint = "8.8.8.8"
+      name        = "web server 1"
       priority    = "10"
       ratio       = "10"
     }